Stefano Rossini

-Stefano Rossini (born 2 February 1971) is an Italian football manager and former player, who played as a defender for numerous Italian clubs throughout his career.
-He is the manager of Serie D club Vigor Carpaneto.
+Stefano Rossini (born 2 February 1971) is an Italian football manager and former player who played as a defender for numerous Italian clubs throughout his career.
+He is the manager of Serie D club Piacenza.

 Club career

 Parma & Inter

-Rossini started his career at Parma, who were at that time in Serie B. He joined Italian giant Internazionale in summer 1989, but after a poor season, he left for AC Fiorentina.
+Rossini started his career at Parma, who were at that time in Serie B. He joined Italian giant Internazionale in the summer of 1989, but after a poor season, he left for AC Fiorentina.
 He made no appearance for La Viola and left for his mother club Parma in November 1990 for their first ever Serie A season.

 Between Serie A bottom clubs

-In the next season, he left for Udinese, where he won Serie A promotion after finishing fourth in Serie B. He moved back to Internazionale in 1992–93 season, but just played four games, including one in Coppa Italia.
+In the next season, he left for Udinese, where he won Serie A promotion after finishing fourth in Serie B. He moved back to Internazionale in the 1992–93 season, but just played four games, including one in Coppa Italia.

-He moved back to Udinese in 1993–94 season, where the club were relegated back to Serie B at the end of season.
+He moved back to Udinese in 1993–94 season, where the club were relegated back to Serie B at the end of the season.

-Rossini joined Piacenza in the summer of 1994, where he again won promotion to Serie A after finishing 1st in Serie B. After Piacenza finished just above the relegated clubs in 1995–96 season, he left for Atalanta, who finished just above Piacenza in that season.
+Rossini joined Piacenza in the summer of 1994, where he again won promotion to Serie A after finishing 1st in Serie B. After Piacenza finished just above the relegated clubs in the 1995–96 season, he left for Atalanta, who finished just above Piacenza in that season.

 Rossini played with Atalanta until November 1997, when he left for newly promoted Serie A team Lecce.
 Lecce finished second from bottom and were relegated.

 After playing once in Serie B for Lecce during the 1998–99 season, he left for Genoa C.F.C. of Serie B in October 1998.

 Genoa & Serie B

-Rossini played with Genoa from 1998 until 2001, then spent a season at Ternana in Serie B in 2001–02 season.
+Rossini played with Genoa from 1998 until 2001, then spent a season at Ternana in Serie B in the 2001–02 season.
 He returned to Genoa for the start of the 2002–03 season.
-In summer 2003, he joined Como, but Como finished bottom and were relegated to Serie C1.
+In the summer of 2003, he joined Como, but Como finished bottom and were relegated to Serie C1.
 After six months without a club, he joined Cremonese of Serie C1 in January 2005, and won promotion to Serie B after finishing as champions.
-Cremonese were subsequently relegated in summer 2006.
+Cremonese were subsequently relegated in the summer of 2006.